Combined P-Value Methods

 The pipeline for each gene proceeds as follows:

-- Collect raw p-values from every dataset table that declares a pvalue_column.
+- Collect raw p-values from every differential-expression dataset table that declares a pvalue_column (i.e. whose assay is one of the configured metaAnalysisAssays).
 A single gene may contribute multiple p-values per table and across many tables.

 - Pre-collapse(for Fisher only): reduce each table's p-values for that gene down to a single per-table p-value using min(p) × n, capped at 1.0.